Summer School at Cambridge

 Mathematics

 Dive into the ubiquitous nature of matrices as they are represented in equations, geometric transformations, complex numbers, and even particles used in physics!
-Explore the concept and definitions of numbers like Integers, Rationals and Reals.
-Students will also learn to deal with higher-dimensional spaces, where their eyes cannot see, but their mind can, through algebra.
+Explore the concept and definitions of numbers like Integers, Rationals, and Reals.
+Students will also learn to deal with higher-dimensional spaces, where their eyes cannot see, but their minds can, through algebra.

 Architecture

-An exploration of what the study of architecture entails at university-level and a description of current practice.
+An exploration of what the study of architecture entails at the university level and a description of current practice.
 Embark on a tour of Cambridge to sketch moments and details of architectural interest.
 Learn the foundations of architecture by examining its earliest examples.
-Students will tackle the most complicated form of drawing; axonometric and isometric.
+Students will tackle the most complex forms of drawing, including axonometric and isometric.
 Students will have produced a full set of meticulously crafted drawings.

 Chemistry

-The curriculum explores stimulating topics such as sustainable chemistry, nanotechnology, and their implications on everyday life.
+The curriculum explores stimulating topics such as sustainable chemistry and nanotechnology, and their implications for everyday life.
 Students will emerge with the crucial pre-university knowledge and skills to excel in Chemistry.
 Throughout the fortnight, participants will be working on their own personal project.
 Having been provided with a brief, participants should research and prepare a presentation for their peers.

 English Literature